-To define an ASCII pre-shared key that is sufficiently secure, it is absolutely necessary to follow the same rules for user passwords set out in the chapter Welcome, under the section User awareness, sub-section User password management.
+To define an ASCII pre-shared key that is sufficiently secure, it is absolutely necessary to follow the same rules for user passwords set out in the section Welcome, under the section User awareness, sub-section User password management.

 Enable searching in several LDAPWhen several LDAP directories have been defined, selecting this checkbox will allow the firewall to browse these directories sequentially to authenticate mobile peers.
-This method is available regardless of the authentication type chosen (pre-shared key or certificate modes)Enable searching in several LDAPWhen several LDAP directories have been defined, selecting this checkbox will allow the firewall to browse these directories sequentially to authenticate mobile peers.
-This method is available regardless of the authentication type chosen (pre-shared key or certificate).certificate modes)If this checkbox is not selected, the firewall will only query the directory defined by default.
+This method is available regardless of the authentication type chosen (pre-shared key or certificate modes)certificate modes)If this checkbox is not selected, the firewall will only query the directory defined by default.